Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnWindowProc(hwnd, msg, wparam, lparam)`

 ## `OnTransitionEnd`

-### Description

-Called when the cutscene ends (single player) and at the moment the camera lands from the sky (online).
+`Called when the cutscene ends (single player) and at the moment the camera lands from the sky (online).`

 | Argument        | Type | Description                                                                   |
 | --------------- | ---- | ----------------------------------------------------------------------------- |